-Tax credit for resources and credit on duties refundable for losses are related to qualifying mineral exploration expenses incurred in the province of Québec.
-The investment tax credits are related to expenditure on research and development incurred by the Company.
-Trade and other payables include \$218,606 for tax credits to be paid following the audit by Revenu Quebec of the tax credit for resources for the years ended May 31, 2011, 2012 and 2013.
+Tax credit for resources and refundable credit on mining duties are related to qualifying mineral exploration expenses incurred in the province of Québec.
+The investment tax credits are related to expenditure on research and development incurred by the Company's subsidiary, Innord Inc.

-6. EXPLORATION AND EVALUATION ASSETS
+7. EXPLORATION AND EVALUATION ASSETS

-Montviel property (Rare Earth Elements)
+Montviel property (Rare Earth Elements and Niobium)

 The Company owns 100% of the Montviel property, located approximately 100 km north of Lebel-sur-Quévillon and 45 km west of the Cree First Nation of Waswanipi.
-The Montviel property comprises 187 mining claims totalling 10,387 hectares as at May 31, 2014.
-The property carries a 2% net output royalty to NioGold Mining Corporation.
+The Montviel property comprises 164 mining claims totalling 9,109 hectares as at May 31, 2015.